 What is Panto?

 Pantomime or panto shows are family shows that are popular around the holidays (December-January) in the UK and Ireland.
-They originally started out as entr’actes (performances that were done between the acts of an Opera).
+They originated as entr’actes (performances that were done between the acts of an Opera).
 Eventually, they became their own show.

 Panto shows today are very much family oriented.
-Stories are often retelling of popular fairy tales.
-There’s often musical numbers, slapstick comedy, mild sexual innuendo jokes for the adults to get, in-jokes, and audience participation.
+Stories are often a retelling of famous fairy tales.
+There’s usually musical numbers, slapstick comedy, mild sexual innuendo jokes for the adults to get, in-jokes, and audience participation.
 However to really understand a panto show you have to see one for yourself.

 My Panto Experience